anchetaWern/anchetawern.github.io/source/_posts/2014-02-25-a-whirlwind-tour-of-web-developer-tools-package-managers.markdown

 npm search grunt
 ```

 This might take a while the first time you execute it since it will be downloading an index of all the packages that are available in the npm repository.
+But if you're on Google Fiber there's no problem.

 **Uninstalling Packages**